Rosebud

 Table Chart PROFILE FAQ

-Health performance in Rosebud is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Rosebud is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent conditions are arthritis (11.9%) and mental health issues (10.1%).
-However, 58.6% report no medical ailments, compared to 63.9% in Greater Melbourne.
-Rosebud has a higher proportion of seniors aged 65 and over at 31.5% (4818 people), compared to Greater Melbourne's 29.9%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (11.9%) and mental health issues (10.1%).
+Only 58.6% of residents report being completely clear of medical ailments, lower than the 72.6% in Greater Melbourne.
+Working-age residents face substantial health challenges due to high chronic condition rates.
+Rosebud has a higher proportion of seniors aged 65 and over (32.3%, or 4,945 people) compared to Greater Melbourne's 15.1%.
+While national rankings for senior health outcomes are broadly in line with the general population, some challenges exist among this age group.

 Frequently Asked Questions - Health